-UCAMC-SDRC members receive subsidized access to these Core facilities: the Bioengineering Core (Transgenic and Gene Targeting Core and iPSC Core), Morphology and Phenotyping Core (Histology), Flow Cytometry Core, and the Molecular Genetics Analysis Core.
+UCAMC-SDRC members receive subsidized access to these Core facilities: the Bioengineering Core, Morphology and Phenotyping Core (Histology), Flow Cytometry Core, and the Molecular Genetics Analysis Core.

 During its first funding cycle (2009-2014), the UCAMC-SDRC has recruited 56 investigators to the Center.
 The UCAMC-SDRC members consist of faculty from 28 basic science and clinical Departments at 8 Universities throughout the US and in Europe.

 Thus far, UCAMC-SDRC-supported research has resulted in 71 peer-reviewed publications and 13 UCAMC-SDRC-funded pilot projects have led to over $20 million in new research funding, representing a 35-fold return on investment.